Newport, Wales: Railway

 Newport is the easternmost Welsh city on the United Kingdom rail network and has close proximity to major economic centres in Cardiff and Bristol.
-Newport railway station is the third-busiest station in Wales and, due to its interchange options, it serves as a major transfer station.
+Newport railway station is the second-busiest station in Wales and, due to its interchange options, it serves as a major transfer station.

-The Great Western main railway line connects the city with termini at Bristol Temple Meads, London Paddington and Pembroke Dock; the Welsh Marches line connects with Holyhead, Manchester Piccadilly and Llanelli; and the Gloucester line connects the borders region including Cheltenham.
+The Great Western Main Line connects the city with termini at Bristol Temple Meads, London Paddington and Pembroke Dock; the Welsh Marches line connects with Holyhead, Manchester Piccadilly and Llanelli; and the Gloucester line connects the borders region including Cheltenham.
 The Wessex Main Line also provides an hourly service from the city to Portsmouth.
 The station has four platforms and is a mandatory stop on all express services to and from London Paddington.

 The city is well linked with the nearby Welsh capital Cardiff, with approximately six rail and five bus services between the cities every hour.
 Services to/from Bristol stop at Newport on average 2–3 times per hour, while there are nearly 4 services to/from London each hour.

 Modernisation

-Rogerstone railway station, on the Ebbw Valley Railway, reopened in 2008.
-Services currently run between Ebbw Vale and Cardiff Central via Rogerstone.
-Transport for Wales services were scheduled to run directly between Newport and Ebbw Vale by 2021.

-The current station was built in 2010, in a hypermodern green ETFE structure, after a £22 million refurbishment programme; it introduced the futuristic new passenger terminal and bridge, whilst restoring the 19th-century features of the site.
+The current Newport station was built in 2010, in a hypermodern green ETFE structure, after a £22 million refurbishment programme; it introduced the futuristic new passenger terminal and bridge, whilst restoring the 19th-century features of the site.
 The new complex, west of the old station entrance, includes two terminals, four full-size platforms, new terminal buildings and a public footbridge, a new passenger footbridge, a new taxi area, short-stay car park and a 250-space passenger car park.

 The 21st-century modernisation of the Great Western main line programme has seen the installation of new facilities on platforms 2 and 3, including redesigned toilets, waiting rooms and covered areas.

-Overhead line equipment has been installed through the city, as part of electrification of the London to Cardiff line, which allows the operation of Japanese-built Intercity Express Programme 10-car trains.
+Overhead line equipment has been installed through the city, as part of electrification of the London to Cardiff line, which allows the operation of Hitachi Intercity Express Programme trains.
 The new services are all-electric, with more seats and improvements to journey times between Newport and London of around 1 hour 30 minutes, including non-stop services after Wales between Bristol Parkway and London Paddington.

+Rogerstone railway station, on the Ebbw Valley (Western Valleys) line, reopened in 2008 and Pye Corner, close to the site of the former Bassaleg railway station, opened around 2015.
+Transport for Wales services run between Ebbw Vale and Cardiff Central, and between Ebbw Vale and Newport, via Rogerstone and Pye Corner.
+Direct services between Ebbw Vale and Newport were reintroduced in early 2024 following work on local signalling.

-There are active proposals from Grand Central to operate services from Llanelli, via Cardiff and Newport, to London Paddington, only stopping at Severn Tunnel Junction and Bristol Parkway instead of the current service which also calls at Didcot Parkway, Swindon, Reading.
+There are active proposals from Grand Central to operate services from Llanelli, via Cardiff and Newport, to London Paddington, only stopping at Severn Tunnel Junction and Bristol Parkway instead of the current service which also calls at Didcot Parkway, Swindon and Reading.